My Shame Is True: Critical response

 AbsolutePunk gave the album a positive review, praising the album's production, Matt Skiba's lyrics and Dan Andriano's contributions, stating, "[My Shame Is True is the band's] tightest collection of songs since 2003’s Good Mourning. [...]
 Despite being fifteen years in the punk rock scene, My Shame Is True is a showcase of a band continuing to be vibrant and vital, when lesser bands have become stale and irrelevant."
 AllMusic's Matt Collar also gave the album a very positive review, noting, "My Shame Is True, is something of a revelation.
 Primarily, that revelation is that a band whose songcraft and musicianship might easily have plateaued by now is still bounding ever upward.
 To put it simply, this album is bonkers good."

 The A.V.
 Club's Jason Heller issued the album with a negative review, stating, "When Skiba’s on fire, he’s one of pop-punk’s best tunesmiths; but when he’s coasting, as he is throughout My Shame Is True, his songs feel less black than beige."

 Track listing

-Digital deluxe and Japanese versions of the album include all four songs from the band's Broken Wing EP, which was released on the same day as My Shame Is True.
+Digital deluxe and Japanese editions of the album include all four songs from the band's Broken Wing EP, which was released on the same day as My Shame Is True.